Grand Valley Institution for Women

 Facilitators

 Kimberlee graduated from the University of Waterloo’s Peace and Conflict Studies program with a Drama minor, and received her Master’s of Social Work from Laurier University.
 Kimberlee developed TOTB's Restorative Justice Theatre Program, running out of Grand Valley Institution for Women and is passionate about using theatre as a tool for constructive social change.
-She lives in Kitchener, ON.

 Johnny WidemanJohnny Wideman is a playwright, short storyist, dramaturg, actor, facilitator, and the recipient of the Distinguished Alumni Award for his work in Theatre from Conrad Grebel University College, University of Waterloo.
 Wideman received …